AgoraIO-Community/convo-ai-go-server/GUIDE.md

 Before getting started, make sure you have:

 - Go (version 1.18 or higher)
-- Basic knowledge of Go and Gin framework
+- Basic knowledge of Go and the Gin framework
-- [An Agora account](https://console.agora.io/) - _first 10k minutes each month are free_
+- [An Agora account](https://console.agora.io/) - _the first 10k minutes each month are free_
 - Conversational AI service [activated on your AppID](https://console.agora.io/)

 ## Project Setup